 My photography mainly encompasses the genres of Street Photography, Social Documentary and Press Photography but I can get just as lost in the moment at photographing a flower in bloom.

 Learning the ropes from photographers I met through Belfast Exposed, I also learned from observing the images of local Belfast photographers such as Street photographer Vinty Dargan, Buzz Logan and Press Photographer Brendan Murphy (past picture editor of Irish News) to name but a few.

-Over the years I have accumulated a photographic archive of over seven thousand images in my collection dating from 1986 -2019, and you can view some of my collection here.
+Over the years I have accumulated a photographic archive of over eight thousand images in my collection dating from 1986 -2020, and you can view some of my collection here.

 The video below is taken from my YouTube Channel Rambles With My Camera and in this video interview with Sheena Bleakney, I talk about how I got into photography and share stories and my photos when I talk about my past and present photography journey and my future plans and dreams.